 - A. On-site parking for single-purpose or joint use/shared parking lots and garages in commercial, mixed-use, and multi-modal development within the two-hundred-foot shoreline jurisdiction in the urban waterfront environment designation and WMU zones shall not be located within seventy-five feet of the OHWM.
-Fast of Park Avenue, except for the area on the eastside of Park Avenue located within the shoreline jurisdiction, ominimum oflandward This is based on the recorded Binding Site Plan (AFN 201701205001) for the former Tank Farm property.
+East of Park Avenue, except for the area on the eastside of Park Avenue located within the shoreline jurisdiction.
+Oon-site parking for single-purpose or joint use/shared parking lots and garages shall be located a no less thanminimum of five feet from the landward edge of the promenade.
+This is based on the recorded Binding Site Plan (AFN 201701205001) for the former Tank Farm property.
 Off-street parking is limited to the parking necessary to support a permitted use unless created as shared or joint parking. - B. Off-site parking for permitted uses within the shoreline jurisdiction shall be located outside the shoreline jurisdiction in joint-use or shared parking garages or lots where garages are not feasible.